You’ll enjoy a full range of well-developed public services, in some respects world-leading.

 PAYE means that when you receive pay from your employer, it’s already had tax and ACC levies deducted.
 (ACC levies help pay for the free treatment you receive if you have an accident).

 Everyone who works in New Zealand needs an IRD number, including new migrants.
-You can apply online.
+You can download the forms you need online.

 A Goods and Services Tax (GST) - currently 15% - is applied to almost everything you purchase, other than rent, land and some financial services.
 It’s usually built into the cost of your purchase.